 - WatchGuard Data Control

 WatchGuard Endpoint Security products and modules are licensed for each endpoint (for example, computers, laptops, servers, mobile devices, etc.).
 There are four types of licenses:

-A term license has a set number of licenses and a set duration, or term.
-For example, you might purchase a license for 100 WatchGuard EPDR term licenses that expire after three years.
+A term license has a set number of endpoints and a set duration, or term.
+For example, you might purchase a WatchGuard EPDR license for 100 endpoints that expires after three years.

-A subscription license enables you and your managed accounts to add endpoint licenses with no allocation limits.
+A subscription license enables you and your managed accounts to add endpoints with no allocation limits.
 You can set a limit on the accounts you manage.
 With a subscription license, WatchGuard bills you monthly based on the number of endpoints you have allocated.
 For more information, see About Endpoint Security Subscription Licenses.

 Trial licenses of WatchGuard EPDR, WatchGuard EDR, WatchGuard EPP, and all modules are available to Service Provider and Subscriber accounts in WatchGuard Cloud.
 Trial licenses expire after 30 days but you can renew them one time for another 30 days.
-For information on trial licenses, see Endpoint Security Trials – Service Providers.
+For information, see Extend a Trial.

 NFR Licenses (Service Providers only)

-A Not for Resale license includes a set number of endpoint licenses and typically has a three-year term.
+A Not for Resale license includes a set number of endpoints and typically has a three-year term.
 NFR licenses are available to Service Providers only.